twisted/twisted/docs/core/development/policy/test-standard.rst

 When implementing a protocol, :api:`twisted.test.proto_helpers.StringTransport` can be used instead of a real TCP transport.
 ``StringTransport`` is fast, deterministic, and can easily be used to exercise all possible network behaviors.

-If you need pair a client to a server and have them talk to each other, use :api:`twisted.test.iosim.connect` with :api:`twisted.test.iosim.FakeTransport` transports.
+If you need pair a client to a server and have them talk to each other, use ``twisted.test.iosim.connect`` with ``twisted.test.iosim.FakeTransport`` transports.

 Real Time